Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling

 \subsection{Morphology Validation via MD Simulations}

 { \numberline{}Morphology Validation via MD Simulations}

-To evaluate our framework against the central hypothesis, we deliberately restrict the conditioning descriptors to the minimum needed to target two morphologies --- spherical and fibrillar.
-As such, we perform an end-to-end quantitative evaluation of morphology control by fixing the condition vector to values intended to generate one of the two target morphologies.
-These values are duly explained in Table~\ref{tab:conditions}.
-Because the generator only accepts exact descriptor vectors $c$ but peptide space screening requires ranges, we sweep each descriptor over its specified interval with the given step size and evaluate all combinations, collecting the corresponding generated peptides.
+To evaluate our framework against the central hypothesis, we deliberately restrict the conditioning descriptors to a small set with values within specific ranges that could act as morphology proxies for two regimes --- spherical and fibrillar, as in Table~\ref{tab:conditions} ---, enriching the probability of obtaining one of the two target morphologies (not uniquely determining them).
+As such, we perform an end-to-end quantitative evaluation of morphology steering by fixing the condition vector to values in those ranges, but also positively fixing the self assembly descriptor \texttt{is\_assembled} to enforce that aggregation is a prerequisite for morphology formation --- although not a morphology descriptor.
+The ranges of the chosen descriptors for each target morphology are duly explained in Table~\ref{tab:conditions}.
+Because the generator only accepts exact descriptor vectors $c$ but peptide space screening requires ranges, we grid-sweep each descriptor over its specified range with a fixed step size and evaluate all combinations, collecting the corresponding generated peptides.
 The only aggregation-related input during generation was the binary aggregation label, which we fixed to $1$ for all conditions.

 Despite the flexibility afforded by partial conditioning, the stochasticity of generative sampling and the additional noise introduced by masking imply that the generated sequences may still deviate from their target properties.
 To enforce fidelity to the design criteria, we incorporate a post-generation filtering stage using established predictors (Figure~\ref{fig:sim-val}a).